 And why do we do that?
 Well, personally, I’m a marketer, and I’m curious about how other people market their business.
 But also because I want to know what they’re up to.
 What’s new?
 Who are the people behind those companies?
 To know when they have awesome offers I could take advantage of.
 There are tons of reasons why people follow brands.

 So you can assume, or better yet, know, that your clients want to follow you on social media.
 So… why not be there for them?

 This is the most straightforward reason why you should do social media marketing.
 Because your clients want you to.
 But SMM (social media marketing) is also a ton of work.
 So let’s see some other reasons why it’s worth it to have a social media strategy.

 Social media is the first channel on which you can connect with your target audience.
-Probably most of them already use social media, and it you provide helpful content they will start following you.
-It is a marketing channel that can help you grow your business, and start a healthy relationship with your consumer.
-Further on you can move that relationship to you website, but until then let's see why is social media marketing important for startups?
+Probably most of them already use social media, and it you provide helpful content, they will start following you.
+It is a marketing channel that can help you grow your business and start a healthy relationship with your consumer.
+Further on, you can move that relationship to your website, but until then, let’s see why social media marketing is important for startups.

-Helps show your brand’s authenticity - You get to show your clients that you’re not just a company that wants to take their money, but a team of people with a vision and a desire to help them achieve their goals.
-Make sure that you show come vulnerability so you encourage your users to share their stories too.
-Further on you can play with user generated content and create awesome marketing campaigns.
+- Helps show your brand’s authenticity – You get to show your clients that you’re not just a company that wants to take their money but a team of people with a vision and a desire to help them achieve their goals.
+Make sure that you show some vulnerability so you encourage your users to share their stories too.
+Further on, you can play with user-generated content and create awesome marketing campaigns.